Understand and Overcome Overactive Anger

 What is Overactive Anger?

 You may be experienced as intense, reactive, or intimidating, or you may pride yourself on being direct, honest, and unwilling to tolerate nonsense.
-Underneath, the nervous system stays on high alert, scanning for threats and preparing to push back before being hurt, overpowered, or disrespected.
+Underneath, your nervous system stays on high alert, scanning for threats and preparing to push back before being hurt, overpowered, or disrespected.

 If you're asking yourself "do I have an anger problem?", common signs include: